An induced annealing technique for SiPMs neutron radiation damage: Conclusions

 We have presented an electrical induced annealing technique that allows to partially recover neutron damage of SiPM.
 Tests of such a technique were performed on two different sets of SiPM arrays from Hamamatsu and SensL.
-The benefit of the observed method is that it allows to partially recover (up to a factor 15-20) the bulk damage in the SiPM exposed to a neutron flux up to $\sim 10^{12}\rm n_{\rm 1 MeV-eq}/cm^2$.
-We also proved that the proposed technique improves the results one may get from conventional Thermal annealing.
-However, as the drawing current during the proposed annealing process can reach hundreds of mA, the sensors need to be operated in a condition that provides thermal dissipation in order to avoid the sensor heating up to the breaking temperatures (200~\textdegree{}C).
+The benefit of the observed method is that it allows to partially recover (up to a factor 15-20) the bulk damage in the SiPM exposed to a neutron fluence of $8\times10^{11}\rm n_{\rm 1 MeV-eq}/cm^2$, thus improving the results one may get with the conventional thermal annealing.
+A remarkable recovery related to high temperature annealing is presented in \cite{Tsang}, where results of few days of annealing at +250~\textdegree{}C, using forward bias with the SiPM current reaching 10 mA, are shown.
+By comparison, the biggest advantage of our technique resides in the possibility to be used in an installed detector “in situ” with an application of few minutes.
+In particular, we have observed that a rapid reduction of the leakage current occurs with a $\tau$ of the order of 25 seconds.\\ However, since during this process the SiPM current can reach O(100 mA), the sensors need to be operated in a condition that provides thermal dissipation.
+This precaution will avoid the sensors heating up to breaking temperatures or damage permanently the device hosting the sensors.